twcannon/grbpy/README.md

 # grbpy

 ## Everything is highly developmental right now.
-Little if anything Zwill be working
+Little if anything will be working

 ## Installation